-This section contains Members obituaries, and information about how to submit an obituary.
+This section contains members' obituaries, and information about how to submit an obituary via our website.

 For 27 years as an NHS consultant, Sab Bhaumik lived a particular routine on Saturdays.
 He would turn up in his office at Leicester Frith Hospital to carry out the still pending bits of his academic work which invariably included teaching.
 Turning up to benefit from his generosity, would be a large number of students - from psychiatrists preparing for the Royal College’s membership exams to registrars getting ready for consultant interviews and consultants seeking guidance on assorted issues - clinical and otherwise.